 In order to file a successful industrial deafness compensation claim, it is absolutely important to do the following:

 - Visit a qualified medical professional and get a proper diagnosis of deafness and/or tinnitus.
-To file a claim, you will need to produce an official medical report detailing the extent of your injury.
+To file a claim, you will need to produce an official medical report detailing your injury.

-- Proving that your injury was caused because of the work environment is another essential requirement.
-This could involve putting together documentary evidence about conditions in the workplace as well as collating witness statements from workmates.
+- Proving that your injury was caused by the work environment is another essential requirement.
+This could involve putting together documentary evidence about conditions in the workplace, as well as collating witness statements from workmates.

 - You will also need to prove that your employer could have reasonably foreseen the possibility of hearing injuries in the workplace but failed to take the necessary preventive measures or provide you with the required information and training that would have helped prevent your injuries.